Ignitem/x96-reference/docs/tutorials/x96_assembly.md

 vCPU-Ignitem-Vector-v1 ./main # using a vCPU
 ```

-And now check if it worked:
+And now to check if it worked:

 ```sh
 echo $? # $? = last error code
 ```

-If everything worked, then it should show our error code in `rbo` (in that case, 70).
+If everything worked, then it should show our error code in `rbo` (in that case, `70`).